The Department of Interior Design offers the following two degree paths to assist students with their educational goals.

 Graduation and Applying for your Degree

 Obtaining an associate’s degree can be an advantage to students in many ways.
-An Interior Design-related Associate Degree or completion of at least 90 college level credits, 65 of which must be in Interior Design or related courseworkis required for entry into our BAA Interior Design Program.
+An Interior Design-related Associate Degree is required for entry into our BAA Interior Design Program.
 It also offers a streamlined path for transfer to other institutions or entry into the job market, thus benefiting students in multiple ways.

 To be formally evaluated for your degree (AA or BAA), you are required to submit a degree application two quarters prior to the quarter you intend to graduate.
 Detailed information of graduation application procedures and quarterly application deadline can be found at: http://bellevuecollege.edu/enrollment/graduation/

 We often send out information about entry codes, course offerings, registration and other relevant advising information to the list serve.
 So we strongly suggest you subscribe to the Interior Design List serve.
-Signup instructions can be found at Interior Design Listserve Instructions.
+Sign up instructions can be found at Interior Design Listserve Instructions_Updated Dec.
+2013

 Costs and Assistance